The Crucifucks (album)

-The Crucifucks is a self-titled debut album, released in 1985 on Jello Biafra's Alternative Tentacles record label.
+The Crucifucks is the debut album from the band of the same name, released in 1985 on Jello Biafra's Alternative Tentacles record label.
 Although it never achieved commercial success, it has procured a cult following, most likely due to Doc Corbin Dart's uniquely shrill vocals and violent political lyrics.
 The album was later issued on the group's compilation album Our Will Be Done with "Wisconsin" and a bonus track from the band's original lineup.
-In recent times, Doc Dart has seemingly disowned the album, calling it "an abomination".
+In a 2007 interview, Doc Dart disowned the album, calling it "an abomination".